KubLuk24/KubLuk24/README.md

 # 👋 Hey, I'm Jakub.

-**I'm a 16 years old JavaScript, Python, C# and C++ developer.** I work on both backend and frontend of websites like https://discords.com and make chatbots.
+**I'm a 16 year old JavaScript, Python, C# and C++ developer.** I work on both backend and frontend of websites like https://discords.com and make chatbots.

 ## Positions